-NET WORTH
+PART A - NET WORTH

 [Required by Art.
 II, s.
-8(a)(i)(1), Fla.
+8, Fla.
 Const.]

 Report your net worth as of the date used on the form you are amending and list that date.
 This should be the same date used to value your assets and liabilities.
 In order to determine your net worth, you will need to total the value of all your assets and subtract the amount of all of your liabilities.
-Simply subtracting your liabilities from your assets will not result in an accurate net worth figure in most cases.
+Simply subtracting the liabilities reported in Part C from the assets reported in Part B will not result in an accurate net worth figure in most cases.